Cuttack: Shree Gopal Krishna Goshala

 The antiquity of this old complex is not exactly known.
 Old timers of Cuttack call it the Goshala, but it was originally a Dharamshala for the pilgrims of the old Jagannath Sadak.
 Just 100 metres from the Nayabazar Chhak, on the far end of the city, it lay right by the side of the old road.
 This stretch of the Jagannath Sadak, from the Mahanadi till the Kathjori Ghat was once a 100 feet wide road.
 During the monsoons, when the Mahanadi was often in spate, pilgrims often had to camp for days to make the crossing; the Dharamshala was built well away from the flood plain, right between the two rivers.
 The place was originally set up as a Dharamshala by one Seth Jagannath Halan of Calcutta.
 It was a huge complex with rooms and halls for the pilgrims.
 There was a big tank and wells dug inside the complex and a large pond, which still exists.
 It was the largest Dharamshala of the old road and could house a thousand pilgrims.
-There was a separate accommodation block for the Sadhus and Mahants who traveled on the old road.
+There was a separate accommodation block for the Sadhus and Mahants who travelled on the old road.
 Many of the pilgrims camped under the huge trees.
 In 1905, two benevolent Marwaris of Salkia in Howrah District, Seth Bishen Dayal and Seth Hari Dayal, took over the abandoned Dharamshala and transformed it into a Goshala.
 There is a marble plaque which says that the Victoria Gorakhini Sabha opened the Goshala in the place in 1905.
 They made some alterations and repairs to the old building and made it into a charitable institution rendering service for old and infirm cattle.